 Activity note: Hotel check-in available from 3:00 p.m.

 Afternoon: Program Registration.
 4:30 – 5:15 p.m.
 After you have your room assignment, come over to the Road Scholar table located in the hotel meeting room to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, other important information, and to learn when and where the Orientation session will take place.
 If you arrive late, please ask for your packet when you check in.
 Orientation.
 The Group Leader will greet everyone and lead introductions in the Hopi Cultural Center conference room.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Transportation will be provided primarily by passenger vans, unless otherwise noted.
+Transportation will be provided in 10 passenger vans, unless otherwise noted.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Dinner: In the Best Western Rio Grande conference room, we’ll enjoy a buffet dinner with a choice of coffee, tea or water; other beverages available for purchase.
-Entrees will include a vegetarian and gluten free option for those that enroll as such.

 Evening: At leisure.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the full day ahead.